Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Introduction

-Prior to the description of our work, we start by reviewing generalized forms of the eddy diffusivity and eddy diffusivity operators for scalar and momentum transport in turbulent flows.
-Firstly, one way of generalizing the Boussinesq approximation is to allow for the anisotropy of the eddy diffusivity. \citet{Batchelor1949} suggested using a second-order tensor replacing the diffusion coefficient in the Fickian model to describe the mean transport of a scalar quantity.
+Prior to the description of our work, we start by reviewing generalized forms of the eddy diffusivity and eddy viscosity operators for scalar and momentum transport in turbulent flows.
+Firstly, one way of generalizing the Boussinesq approximation is to allow for the anisotropy of the eddy viscosity. \citet{Batchelor1949} suggested using a second-order tensor replacing the diffusion coefficient in the Fickian model to describe the mean transport of a scalar quantity.
 Later, a similar concept was suggested by \citet{Rogers1989}, where the mean turbulent flux of a passive scalar was approximated with an algebraic model expressed in a second-order tensor eddy diffusivity.
-This anisotropic eddy diffusivity model can be written as the following: $-\overline{u'_i c'}=D_{ij} \pdv*{C}{x_j}$ where the overline represents ensemble average, $u'_i$ represents the fluctuation of the velocity, $C$ and $c'$ represent the mean and the fluctuation of the scalar quantity being transported, $x_i$ represents the coordinate system, and $D_{ij}$ represents the second-order eddy diffusivity tensor.
+This anisotropic eddy diffusivity model can be written as the following: $-\overline{u'_i c'}=D_{ij} \pdv*{C}{x_j}$ where $\overline{(\cdot)}$ represents ensemble-average, $u'_i$ represents the fluctuation of the velocity, $C$ and $c'$ represent the mean and the fluctuation of the scalar quantity being transported, $x_i$ represents the \corr{spatial} Cartesian coordinate, and $D^0_{ij}$ represents the second-order eddy diffusivity tensor that is local.

 Similarly, for the turbulent momentum flux, one method of generalizing the Boussinesq approximation is to use a tensorial representation of the eddy viscosity. \citet{Hinze1959} has suggested the use of the fourth-order tensor as the eddy viscosity.
 Later, \citet{Stanivsic1965} conducted a systematic investigation of the tensorial character of the eddy viscosity coefficient and revealed that the eddy viscosity tensor has to be at minimum fourth-order.
-In parallel to the anisotropic eddy diffusivity model, the anisotropic eddy viscosity model for momentum transport can be written as: $-\overline{u'_j u'_i} = D_{jilk} \pdv*{U_k}{x_l}$ where $U_k$ represents mean velocity field.
-Here, the Reynolds stresses $\overline{u'_j u'_i}$ is written in terms of the fourth-order tensorial eddy viscosity $D_{jilk}$ and the mean velocity gradient.
+In parallel to the anisotropic eddy diffusivity model, the anisotropic eddy viscosity model for momentum transport can be written as: $-\overline{u'_i u'_j} = D^0_{ijkl} \pdv*{U_l}{x_k}$ where $U_l$ represents mean velocity field.
+Here, the Reynolds stresses $\overline{u'_i u'_j}$ is locally closed in terms of the fourth-order tensorial eddy viscosity $D^0_{ijkl}$ and the mean velocity gradient.

 An even more general form of the eddy viscosity can be used to incorporate not only anisotropy but also nonlocality. \citet{Hamba2005, Hamba2013} suggested writing the closure of the Reynolds stress in terms of the mean velocity gradient at remote times and locations.
 This form of eddy viscosity involves a fourth-order tensorial kernel, which we refer to as the eddy viscosity kernel.
 For statistically stationary flows, this relation can be expressed as